-When citizens demand politicians who work honestly for the good of all...
+When all politicians work honestly for the good of all...
 DAYEINU

 When all women and men are allowed to make their own decisions on matters regarding their own bodies and their personal relationships without discrimination or legal consequences...
 DAYEINU

 When people of all ages, genders, races, religions, cultures and nations respect and appreciate one another...
 DAYEINU